 - The hospital does not clarify to the patient that the doctor is not a hospital employee.
 The doctor works for the hospital, and the patient does not employ them; therefore, it is an independent contractor doctor's malpractice.

-- If a medical professional is unable, it makes no difference whether they are hospital employees or contractors.
+- If a medical professional is unable, it makes no difference whether they are hospital employees or contractor.
 If the hospital knows the doctor to be incompetent or dangerous but still employs them and provides access to other personnel, then the facility is responsible.

 The problem with doctors who work in an emergency department (ER) is complicated.
 There's a chance the hospital won't be able to inform them that the doctor isn't employed before the doctor starts treating them.
 When Emergency room doctors engage in medical misconduct, ER patients may sometimes sue hospitals.